Tutoriels Backend

 - Step 9: HttpClient with Angular

-This last step provides an example of an application
+This last step allows you to obtain an example application

-The source code of this final application is available on GitHub
+The source code for this final application is available on GitHub

 https://github.com/ganatan/angular-app